Why French SaaS Companies Struggle With Their Netherlands Entry (And What Actually Works)

 When I work with foreign SaaS companies entering the Netherlands, the first month is always the same: understand the buyer, not the product.

-No campaigns before month two.
+No paid campaigns before month two.
 The Dutch market rewards precision.
 Spray-and-pray doesn't work here.

 The Netherlands Is a Beachhead, Not a Volume Play